JackieTreeh0rn/MongoDB-ReplicaSet-Manager/README.md

     | INFO:__main__:Checking Task IP: 10.0.26.48 for primary...
     | INFO:__main__:--> Mongo ReplicaSet Primary is: 10.0.26.48 <--

-- Verify that all required environment variables are correctly set.
+- **Environment** - verify that all required environment variables are correctly set in `mongo-rs.env`.

-* Ensure that the MongoDB service is correctly configured and accessible within the Docker Swarm - see compose file for standard configuration.
-The *controller* that maintains the status of the replica-set must be deployed in a single instance over a Swarm manager node (see `docker-compose.yml` . **Multiple instances of the Controller, may perform conflicting actions!** Also, to ensure that the controller is restarted in case of error, there is a restart policy in the controller service definition.
+* **YML** - ensure that the MongoDB service is correctly configured and accessible within the Docker Swarm - see compose file for standard configuration.
+The *controller* that maintains the status of the replica-set must be deployed in a single instance over a Swarm manager node (see `docker-compose-stack.yml`).  **Multiple instances of the Controller, may perform conflicting actions!**  Also, to ensure that the controller is restarted in case of error, there is a restart policy in the controller service definition.

-- To use data persistence, the *mongo* service needs to be deployed in **global mode** (`docker-compose.yml`).
+- **Volumes** - to use data persistence, the *mongo* service needs to be deployed in **global mode** (`docker-compose-stack.yml`).
 This is to avoid more than one instance being deployed on the same node and prevent different instances from concurrently accessing the same MongoDB data space on the filesystem.
-The volumes defined in the compose YML are set as external so that they aren't inadvertenly deleted or recreated between service redeployments.
+The volumes defined in the compose YML allow for each mongo repplica to use its own dedicated data store.
+They are also set as external so that they aren't inadvertenly deleted or recreated between service redeployments.

-* For HA purposes, in a production environment, your Swarm cluster should have more than one manager.
-This allows the *controller* to start on different nodes in case of issues.
+* **Swarm Nodes** - for HA purposes, your Swarm cluster should have more than one manager.
+This allows the *controller* to start/restart on different nodes in case of issues.

-- The Mongo **health check script** (`mongo-healthcheck`) serves only to verify the status of the MongoDB service.
-No check on cluster status is made.
-The cluster status is checked and managed by the *dbcontroller* service.
-I use *configs* to pass the MongoDB health check script to the MongoDB containers - this is done automatically by Docker once the compose stack is deployed.
+- **Healthchecks** - the Mongo **health check script** (`mongo-healthcheck`) serves only to verify the status of the MongoDB service.
+No check on mongo cluster status is made.
+The cluster status is checked and managed by the ***dbcontroller*** service.
+I use *Docker Configs* to pass the MongoDB health check script to the MongoDB containers - this is done automatically by Docker once the compose stack is deployed.

+* **Networking** - the `_backend` 'overlay' external network created during initial deployment, is assigned an address space (eg. ***10.0.x.1***) automatically by Docker.
+You can define your own network space by uncommenting the relevant section in `deploy.sh` and adjusting as needed, in the event of overlap with other subnets in your network.
+In addition, **DO NOT** remove this network if planning to redeploy or update your stack on top of a existing/working replicaSet configuration so as to avoid connectivity issues between re-deployments.

-* The Mongo `docker-mongodb_config-check.sh` script can be run from any docker node to locate and connect to a mongodb instance in the swarm and fetch configuration information.
+- **MongoDB Configuration Check** - the Mongo `docker-mongodb_config-check.sh` script can be run from any docker node to locate and connect to a mongodb instance in the swarm and fetch configuration information.
 It runs `rs.status()` and `rs.config()` and returns the output.
-This can help in validating/correlating the replicaSet's primary againts what the logs are showing, as well as other configuration info for your replicaSet.
+This can help in validating/correlating the config's ***PRIMARY*** shown, against the **dbcontroller** logs, in addition to other relevant configuration information for your replicaSet.

     Example: